 We may face unanticipated risks of legal liability for damages caused by the actual or alleged failure of our products.
 While we have attempted to secure liability insurance coverage at an appropriate cost, it is impossible to adequately insure against all risks inherent in our industry, nor can we assure you that our insurers will pay a particular claim, or that we will be able to maintain coverage at reasonable rates in the future.
 Our insurance policies also contain deductibles, limitations and exclusions, which increase our costs in the event of a claim.
 Even a partially uninsured claim of significant size, if successful, could have an adverse effect on our financial condition.
-In addition, we may not be able to continue to obtain insurance coverage on commercially reasonable terms, or at all, and our existing policies may be cancelled or otherwise terminated by the insurer.
-Maintaining adequate insurance and successfully accessing insurance coverage that may be due for a claim can require a significant amount of our management's time, and we may be forced to spend a substantial amount of money in that process.
+In addition, we may not be able to continue to obtain insurance coverage on commercially reasonable terms, or at all, and our existing policies may be cancelled or otherwise terminated by time, and we may be forced to spend a substantial amount of money in that process.
 Substantial claims in excess of or not otherwise covered by indemnity or insurance could harm our financial condition and operating results.